wp-plugins/cookie-cat/readme.txt

 3. Remove the unknown items from the table.
 4. Find out what the unknown cookies are; then update the output with the correct information.
 5. Stop using the plugin/theme or service that delivers the "unknown" cookie
+6. Let cookie-cat know you have an "unknown" cookie, wait for an update and retry.
 6. Raise an issue if there is a bug in the code.

 = How do I add a caveat? =
 First you need a Privacy policy page.
-If you haved use the [oik-privacy-policy](http://www.wordpress.org/extend/plugins/oik-privacy-policy) plugin to help generate your Privacy policy page then you can write the caveat in the section that starts *"A list of all the cookies used in this website by category is set out below".*
+If you have used the [oik-privacy-policy](http://www.wordpress.org/extend/plugins/oik-privacy-policy) plugin to help generate your Privacy policy page then you can write the caveat in the section that starts *"A list of all the cookies used in this website by category is set out below".*

 = How do I remove the items from the table =